Christopher Watts

-Christopher Charles Watts (also rendered Charles Christopher Watts; 6 May 1877 – July 1958) was an Anglican bishop.
-He served in the southern African church as Bishop of St Helena and then Bishop of Damaraland.
+Christopher Charles Watts, sometimes called Charles Christopher Watts (6 May 1877 – July 1958), was an Anglian bishop.
+He served in the Anglican Church of Southern Africa as Bishop of St Helena and later as Bishop of Damaraland.

+Early life

-Born in Kensworth, where his father, George Edward Oscar Watts, was Vicar.
-He was educated at Shrewsbury School and Corpus Christi College, Cambridge, graduating BA in 1899 and proceeding MA (Cantab) in 1904.
+Born in Kensworth, where his father, George Edward Oscar Watts, was Vicar, Watts was educated at Shrewsbury School and Corpus Christi College, Cambridge, graduating BA in 1899 and proceeding to MA (Cantab) in 1904.

+Career

-He was ordained deacon by Mandell Creighton, Bishop of London in St Paul's Cathedral at Trinitytide 1900, and priest by Arthur Winnington-Ingram, Bishop of London in St Paul's at Trinity 1901, serving as assistant curate of St Mark's, Noel Park (St Mark's Website).
-In 1907 he went out to Southern Africa, and began work as Priest-in-charge of Mbabane in Swaziland in the Diocese of Zululand, and headmaster of St Mark's European School (until 1920), and St Mark's Coloured School.
-In 1917, he was appointed Canon of St Peter's Cathedral, Vryheid and from 1918 he served as Archdeacon of Swaziland.
+Watts was ordained a deacon by Mandell Creighton, Bishop of London, in St Paul's Cathedral at Trinitytide, 1900, and a priest by Arthur Winnington-Ingram, Bishop of London, in St Paul's at Trinity, 1901, serving as assistant curate of St Mark's, Noel Park.
+In 1907, he went out to Southern Africa and began work as Priest-in-charge of Mbabane in Swaziland in the Diocese of Zululand, where in January 1908 he became the founding schoolmaster of St Mark's European School and St Mark's Coloured School.
+In 1917, he was appointed as Canon of St Peter's Cathedral, Vryheid and from 1918 he served as Archdeacon of Swaziland.

 He returned to England in 1927, to his old parish of St Mark's, Noel Park, where he served as Vicar until 1929.
-In 1930, he assumed duties as Warden of Zonnebloem College, Cape Town.
-In 1931, however, he was chosen to be Bishop of St Helena, being consecrated as such in St. George's Cathedral, Cape Town, on St Barnabas' Day, 11 June 1931 by Francis Phelps, Archbishop of Cape Town, assisted by Theodore Gibson, Bishop of Kimberley and Kuruman, and Joseph Williams, retired Bishop of St John's.
+In 1930, he assumed the duties of the Warden of Zonnebloem College, Cape Town.
+In 1931, however, he was chosen to be Bishop of St Helena, being consecrated in St. George's Cathedral, Cape Town, on St Barnabas' Day, 11 June 1931 by Francis Phelps, Archbishop of Cape Town, assisted by Theodore Gibson, Bishop of Kimberley and Kuruman, and Joseph Williams, retired Bishop of St John's.
 He was enthroned in St Paul's Cathedral, St Helena, on 12 July 1931.

-Watts served as Administrator of the Diocese of Damaraland, in 1934–1935, and in 1935 was translated as second Bishop of Damaraland.
-He resigned his See in December 1938, and returned to live in South Africa.
+Watts served as Administrator of the Diocese of Damaraland in 1934–1935, and in 1935 was translate to become the second Bishop of Damaraland.
+He resigned his See in December 1938 and returned to live in South Africa.
 He served as Rector of Victoria West with Carnarvon, in the Diocese of Cape Town (1939–1940); and as Rector of Knysna (1940–1946); and Priest-in-charge of Riversdale (1946–1947), both in the Diocese of George.
 He retired in 1947.

-Watts was married to Madoline Beatrice Adams in 1930.
+Personal life

+On 4 April 1929, at St Peter's Church, Ealing, Watts married Madeline Beatrice Adams, a daughter of the late Robert Patten Adams, a judge of the Supreme Court of Tasmania.
+Both were in their fifties and had not been married before.